ncbi/vadr/documentation/annotate.md

   does not (controllable with `--r_minfract5`, `--r_minfract3` and `--r_minfracti` options).

+Additionally, as of v1.4 regions for which the length of the missing sequence region and missing model region are not identical are also potentially replaced if the following criteria are met:

+* length of missing model region is `10` nt or less *longer* than the length of missing sequence region (controllable with `--r_diffmaxdel` option)

+* length of missing model region is `10` nt or less *shorter* than the length of missing sequence region (controllable with `--r_diffmaxins` option)

+* at least 1 of the nt in the missing sequence region is *not* an N (controllable with `--r_diffminnonn` option)

+* fraction of non-N nt in sequence region that match expected nt by `aligning` sequence region by flushing left or right with respect to differently length model region is at least `0.75` (controllable with `--r_diffminfract` option)

+* `--r_diffno` option is not used

 When `-r` is used, an additional output file with suffix `.rpn` is created, with format described [here](formats.md#rpn).